sdman135/Video_Game_MetaCritic_Score_Predictor-Project-4/README.md

 It seems K-Nearest Neighbors was the best because, based on the features I used, the model was trained to pick similar features  of a known MetaCritic scores (closest 3 video games) to base the predictions on.

-Hope You enjoyed my Video Game MetaCritic Score Predictor Project
+Hope You enjoyed my Video Game MetaCritic Score Predictor Project.

 Add me on LinkedIn if you liked it.